Jean Overton Fuller

+Critical books about SOE by Fuller and Elizabeth Nicholas, plus inquiries by politician Irene Ward, led to the decision by the British government to publish an official history titled SOE in France.

+Early life

-Fuller was born in England on 7 March 1915, the posthumous and only child of an Indian Army officer.
-Brought up to think for herself by her mother, who was an artist, and a grandfather who was a retired Army doctor she early developed a wide field of interests.
+Fuller was born in Iver Heath, Buckinghamshire on 7 March 1915, the posthumous and only child of an Indian Army officer killed in World War I. Brought up to think for herself by her mother, who was an artist, and a grandfather who was a retired Army doctor she early developed a wide field of interests.
 Following a short-lived career as a repertory actress she studied phonetics, linguistics and astronomy, and graduated with honours from the University of London.
-Later, in 1947-8, she studied at the Académie Julian in Paris.
-In the 1930s she became a member of the poetry circle of Victor Benjamin Neuburg, whose biography she wrote.
+In the 1930s she became a member of the poetry circle of Victor Benjamin Neuburg, whose biography she later wrote.
+During the Second World War, she was employed by the British Postal Censorship Office in London.
+Later, in 1947–8, she studied at the Académie Julian in Paris.

+Author Sarah Helm described Fuller in 1949 as "a petite young woman with short, cropped auburn hair and a plain but pleasant face."